shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 	const [error, setError] = useState("");
 	const [loadingSubmit, setLoading] = useState(false);
 ```

 Here we will declare all the states we need for our form.
 We also declare `openFileSelector` and `filesContent` from the `useFilePicker` hook.
 >You can also store additional details on the NFT.

-Now we will create a submit button that simply calls the NFT.storage client and generated the ipfs hash.
+Now we will create a submit button that simply calls the NFT.storage client and generate the IPFS hash.
 Then we dispatch the mintNFT action creator.

 The form here also has some basic validation.
 It is a basic form that has labels and fields.
-> Note css comes from semantic ui.
-Link tag is already present in the public/index.html
+> Note CSS comes from semantic UI.
+The link tag is already present in the public/index.html

 ```js
 	const onSubmit = (e) => {
 		e.preventDefault();